 - Coolers and glass containers are not permitted inside the Pavilion.

 - The Pavilion is an open-air venue.
 Weather can be unpredictable.
 Please plan accordingly.

 - Please, no photography, audio or video recordings during performances.

 - Photos during curtain calls and before and after the concerts are allowed.

 - No dogs permitted inside the Pavilion, except for credentialed assistance canines.

 - Please set all mechanical and electronic devices (watches, phones, other communication and medical devices, etc.) which emit rings, beeps, alarms and other sounds to their non-audible settings.

-ENJOYING MUSIC ON THE LAWN
+ETIQUETTE ON THE LAWN